 August is our Birthday month!
 Quiltcraft is turning 32 years old and we could not be more excited!
 We know, full well, that the only reason we have reached this point is because of you our faithful customers!
 So, thank you!
 In light of this, we're featuring our most read blog post; "Ripplefold vs. Pinch Pleat".
 This blog, Materialize, is written each and every week for you our customers.
 We hope you feel appreciated and again thank you for standing with us for so many years!

 A majority of the time in the industry, designers and hotel owners are choosing between Ripplefold and Pinch Pleat drapery for their guestroom treatments.
-A majority of the time those same individuals are coming to us asking for the skinny on what is better for them, which can vary based upon a number of factors (cost, practicality, durability, hardware, style, etc.).
-Our answer is they both are and here is why…
+A majority of the time those same individuals are coming to us asking for the skinny on what is a better pleat style for their property.
+That answer can vary based upon a number of factors (cost, practicality, durability, hardware, style, etc.).
+Our answer, is that they both are and here's why…

-These two pleat styles are the most common for a reason but they are different.
+These two pleat styles are the most common for a reason.
+But comparatively they are very different.
 The usual questions that we get are along the lines of… What exactly is the difference in them?
 Production wise?
 Price wise?
 Design wise?
 Since we receive this question so often, we’ve provided a quick list of each style and a simple pro-con list that may help in your decision.

 - Refined complex look